SubuMangu/OS/OS Midsem Notes.md

 - In Unix Systems there are many system call functions which can be directly used in code whereas in other operating systems we need APIs.

 <img src="Images/Screenshot 2024-09-30 124455.png" width="" height="">
+-  For most programming languages, the run-time support system (a set of functions built into libraries included with a compiler) provides a system call interface that serves as the link to system calls made available by the operating system.
+ -  The system-call interface intercepts function calls in the API and invokes the necessary system calls within the operating system.
+ - Typically,
+ a number is associated with each system call, and the system-call interface maintains a table indexed according to these numbers.
+ - The system call interface  then invokes the intended system call in the operating-system kernel and returns the status of the system call and any return values.
+ -

 - There are five types of system call based on the services they provide:
 1. **Process control**